 True, most scholarships aren’t going to give your student a full ride, but if your student applies for all the awards they’re eligible to receive, they may find that the money adds up quickly. $500 here, $1,000 there — before they know it, they can have a good chunk of their college expenses paid for.
 It really is worth the time it takes to apply for scholarships.

-And for a scholarship opportunity that doesn’t require an essay, make sure they check out this Niche scholarship.
+And for a scholarship opportunity that doesn’t require an essay, make sure they check out Niche.